yajatdeshpande1513/Flappy-Bird--Javascript/README.md

-Based on the flappy-bird.html file you uploaded, here is a README file you can use for your project.

 🎮 Flappy Bird
 A simple and classic Flappy Bird game recreated using vanilla HTML, CSS, and JavaScript.
 The project demonstrates fundamental web development concepts, including canvas drawing, event handling, and game logic.